-2.7.1 Inspection report shall be prepared and communicated to the inspectee within 45 working days from the last date of inspection.
+2.7.1 Inspection report shall be prepared and communicated to the inspectee within45 working days from the last date of inspection.

-2.7.2 Summary inspection reports of the inspected facilities will be prepared for publishing on the TMDA website.
-Nevertheless, consent from the respective manufacturing facilities shall be sought before publishing.
+2.7.2 Summary inspection reports of the inspected facilities will be prepared for publishing in the TMDA website.
+Nevertheless, the consent from the respective manufacturing facilities shall be sought before publishing.